Lizzie Weeks: Career

-Weeks was a social worker in Portland where she was the first African-American woman to work at the Multnomah County juvenile Frazier Detention Home.
+Weeks was a social worker in Portland where she was the first African American woman to work at the Multnomah County juvenile Frazier Detention Home.
 She also became a probation officer for the Juvenile Court and, in 1920, for the Multnomah County Court of Domestic Relations.
-In the fall of 1914, in the first national election after the success of woman's suffrage in Oregon, Weeks helped organize a meeting in Portland of African-American women who supported the Republican Party, the party of most blacks from the time of the Civil War until the Great Depression.
+In the fall of 1914, in the first national election after the success of woman's suffrage in Oregon, Weeks helped organize a meeting in Portland of African American women who supported the Republican Party, the party of most black Americans from the time of the American Civil War until the Great Depression.
 The group formed the Colored Women's Republican Club and elected Weeks, who was already a registered voter, as president.
 At the conclusion of the meeting, the group went to the Multnomah County courthouse so that those who were not yet registered could do so.
 In 1918, Weeks was a candidate for Republican precinct committee members.